digital-asset/docs.daml.com/docs/2.8.0/docs/kubernetes/01-introduction/overview.rst

 * `HTTP JSON API service <https://docs.daml.com/json-api/index.html>`_\: This service exposes a JSON API for interacting with a *participant*\ , allowing application writers to use a simpler version of the `Ledger API <https://docs.daml.com/app-dev/ledger-api.html>`_.
 You can achieve high availability through active-active clustering.

+To learn more about how high availability is achieved for Daml Enterprise on Kubernetes, see section :doc:`High Availability On Kubernetes <../06-advanced-topics/high-availability>`_.
 You can find all of the Helm charts referenced by the target deployment architecture in the `Daml Enterprise Helm charts repository <https://github.com/digital-asset/daml-helm-charts/tree/main>`_.

 Prerequisites